 This lord is the epitome of Eastern nobility.
-His face is saturnine and sardonic; a slight smile forever graces his countenance.
-He is tall and well built, bedecked in finery that conveys nobility without foppishness.
-He was Embraced with long, flowing hair of chestnut and full, finely groomed beard but he often has his retainers shave his whiskers and cut his hair shorter as the mood takes him.
+His face is saturnine and sardonic; a slight smile forever graces his countenance, even when anger gleams in his dark eyes.
+He is tall and well built, bedecked in finery that conveys nobility without foppishness, and armed with a sword and dagger that look to have seen much use.
+Embraced with long flowing hair the colour of chestnut and a full, finely groomed beard, he often has his retainers shave his whiskers and cut his hair shorter as the mood takes him.

 The symbol of Voivode of Voivodes Vladimir Rustovitch.
 The bat on a field of gules, bordered with sable, has always been his, but the coronet was added as a symbol of his authority when western heraldic traditions began penetrating the Kingdom of Hungary.

 (The following is an expansion of the excellent background provided in the supplement Under the Black Cross , pp. 95-96)

 Voivode Vladimir Rustovich epitomises every Tzimisce strength.
 A brilliant strategist and masterful ruler, he is able to command armies to do his bidding while simultaneously overseeing his holdings.
 Vladimir is a true leader, as comfortable wielding a sword as he is using the levers of political power and alhough he prefers overt signs of authority, the Voivode of Voivodes true talent lies in being an able manipulator when the situation calls for subtlety.